olincollege/pie-2025-03/docs/sigma/index.md

+# SIGMA
+A modernized take on the Enigma Machine used in WWII to encrypt messages.
 ---
-title: "Sigma"
-layout: default
-theme: jekyll-theme-cayman
----

-# SIGMA
-### A modernized take on the Enigma Machine used in WWII to encrypt messages.

 ## ------- We will insert video and photo of how the system works here ------